IBMStreams/streamsx.documentation/docs/beamrunner/beamrunner-2b-wordcount.md

   title: TemperatureSample sample app
 ---

-You can use IBM® Streams Runner for Apache Beam to run the Apache Beam 2.0 Java SDK Quickstart WordCount sample application.
+You can use IBM® Streams Runner for Apache Beam to run the Apache Beam 2.0 Java™ SDK Quickstart WordCount sample application.

 ## Before you start

 Before you run the WordCount sample application, you must configure and run the following services on IBM Bluemix®:

 - Streaming Analytics.
 For more information, see [Creating a Streaming Analytics service on Bluemix](../beamrunner/beamrunner-2-install/#creating-a-streaming-analytics-service-on-bluemix).
-- IBM® Object Storage for Bluemix®.
-Make sure the environment variables are configured.
+- IBM Object Storage for Bluemix.
+Make sure that the environment variables are configured.
 For more information about the environment variables, see _Setting up the client_ in [Configuring the CLI to use Swift and Cloud Foundry commands](https://console.stage1.bluemix.net/docs/services/ObjectStorage/os_configuring.html).

-In addtion, you must set up your development JDK and Maven environment.
+In addition, you must set up your Java Development Kit (JDK) and Maven environment.
 For more information, see [Set up your Development Environment](https://beam.apache.org/get-started/quickstart-java/#set-up-your-development-environment).

-Important: If you want to compile on Bluemix, you must unset the `STREAMS_INSTALL` variable before you submit the application.
+**Important**: If you want to compile on Bluemix, you must unset the `STREAMS_INSTALL` variable before you submit the application.

 ## Running the WordCount sample